 - supply of goods include the goods imported in the name of the associate or any other person, whether or not the title to the goods passes outside Pakistan.

-In case of payment against transactions that constitutes part of an overall arrangement of a cohesive business operation, the Commissioner (on application made by the payer) may allow the person to make payment after deduction of tax equal to 30% of tax chargeable on such payment.
+In case of payment against transactions that constitutes part of an overall arrangement of a cohesive business operation, the Commissioner (on application made by the payer) may allow the person to make payment after deduction of tax equal to 20% of tax chargeable on such payment, which is normally 7%.
+So the effective rate of withholding in the instant case shall be 1.4%.
+This rate is 1% in case of offshore supply contract for an IPP located in Azad Jammu & Kashmir subject to certain conditions.

 Minimum tax on turnover

-Tax paid in excess of normal tax liability can be carried forward for adjustment against tax liability of a subsequent tax year.
+Tax paid in excess of normal tax liability in the instant case can be carried forward for adjustment against tax liability of a subsequent tax year.
 However, such tax can only be adjusted against tax liability of the five tax years immediately succeeding the tax year for which the amount was paid.

 Alternate Corporate Tax (ACT)